pypa/bandersnatch/docs/mirror_configuration.md

 directory = /srv/pypi
 ```

 This will mirror index files and package release files from pypi.org.
-Add configuration for [mirror filtering plugins][filter-plugins] to control what packages are mirrored.
+Add configuration for [mirror filtering plugins][filter-plugins] to optionally filter what packages are mirrored in a variety of ways.

 ### More Options